openwdl/wdl/versions/draft-1/SPEC.md

 }
 ```

-It's important to note that the type in JSON must be coercable to the WDL type.
+It's important to note that the type in JSON must be coercible to the WDL type.
 For example `wf.int_val` expects an integer, but if we specified it in JSON as `"wf.int_val": "3"`, this coercion from string to integer is not valid and would result in a type error.
 See the section on [Type Coercion](#type-coercion) for more details.

 # Type Coercion